1932 Ford "High Boy" Roadster

 "Roush" Ford Racing Parts Boss, 347 cubic inch (450 hp), elec. fuel injection

-The 1932 Ford, in all the above versions, soon became a favorite for Hot Rodders and Racers because of its' appealing design, ease to customize, and ease of hopping up the engine.
+The 1932 Ford, in all the above versions, soon became a favorite for Hot Rodders and Racers because of its appealing design, easy to customize, and ease of hopping up the engine.

 For the 75th anniversary of the 1932 Ford, and to honor his designer grandfather, Edsel B. Ford II commissioned to have 10 "NEW" 1932 Ford Roadsters built.
 The serial numbers for these cars are 001 - 010.
 The vehicle on display is number 007 and has the dash plate signed by Edsel B. Ford II.